-Some of the common problems associated with bricks and masonry are also signals that you may have problems with your foundation.
+Some of the common problems associated with bricks are also signals that you may have problems with your foundation.
 You might notice the following issues if you have brick or masonry in your home or business:

 If the soil was poorly compacted, the weight of the structure will compress down on the soil and a downward motion of the foundation will occur.
 This can really wreak havoc on brick and masonry in your home.
-In cold areas of our country there can be fast freezing and thawing of the ground around your foundation.
+In cold areas of our country, there can be fast freezing and thawing of the ground around your foundation.
 This can cause a heaving motion to occur which quickly moves everything above it as well.
 This also can cause problems for brick or masonry.

 Steel piers or push piers can be installed beneath your foundation in both residential and commercial situations to add support and strength to prevent further foundation problems to occur.
-You will have piece of mind and your home or business’ value will be restored.
-If cracks have occurred they can be filled with either a cement grout or epoxy resin based on the site and location of the crack.
+You will have peace of mind and your home or business’ value will be restored.
+If cracks have occurred, they can be filled with either a cement grout or epoxy resin based on the site and location of the crack.

 So don’t wait if you notice brick or masonry problems.
-They really can be an indicator of a much bigger problem.
-Some brick and masonry problems are cosmetic, bit it is wise not to take chances.
+They can be an indicator of a much bigger problem.
+Some brick and masonry problems are cosmetic, but it is wise not to take chances.
 Our foundation repair experts can do an inspection and will let you know exactly what your brick and masonry problems might mean.
 Call us to get your inspection today!